storyblok/awesome-storyblok/README.md

 #### Community

-- [sb-mig](https://github.com/marckraw/sb-mig) - CLI for the Management API of Storyblok
+- [sb-mig](https://github.com/marckraw/sb-mig) - CLI for the Management API of Storyblok.

 ### Projects built with Storyblok

-- [Storyblok](https://www.storyblok.com) - The awesome website of the Storyblok (of course)
+- [Storyblok](https://www.storyblok.com) - The awesome website of the Storyblok (of course).
-- [SZ Brandstudio](https://www.sz-brandstudio.de/de/) - Agency website of SZ Brandstudio
+- [SZ Brandstudio](https://www.sz-brandstudio.de/de/) - Agency website of SZ Brandstudio.

 ### Ambassadors